Pranav371/Mask_R-CNN/README.md

 - Summary of detected objects for images
 - Side-by-side comparison of original and processed files
 - Download capabilities for processed results
+- **NEW: Annotation Editor for creating and editing object annotations**
+- **NEW: Export annotations in multiple formats (COCO JSON, Pascal VOC, YOLO)**
+- **NEW: Real-time annotation editing with visual tools**

+## Annotation Editor

+The new Annotation Editor feature allows you to:

+1. **Edit and create object annotations:**
+   - View automatically generated annotations from the Mask R-CNN model
+   - Add new annotations manually
+   - Edit existing bounding boxes and object classifications
+   - Delete unwanted annotations

+2. **Annotation Tools:**
+   - Move Tool: Pan and navigate around the image
+   - Box Tool: Create and modify bounding boxes
+   - Mask Tool: Edit segmentation masks
+   - Eraser Tool: Remove parts of segmentation masks
+   - Zoom controls for detailed editing

+3. **Export Annotations in Multiple Formats:**
+   - **COCO JSON:** Standard format for instance segmentation tasks
+   - **Pascal VOC:** XML-based format used by many object detection frameworks
+   - **YOLO:** Simple text format for real-time object detection

+4. **Cross-Platform Support:**
+   - Works on desktop and mobile devices
+   - Responsive design adapts to different screen sizes
+   - GPU-accelerated for faster processing when available

+To use the Annotation Editor:
+1. Upload and process an image
+2. On the results page, click the "Edit Annotations" button
+3. Use the editing tools to modify annotations as needed
+4. Select your preferred export format and click "Export Annotations"

+This feature is particularly useful for:
+- Creating custom training datasets
+- Correcting model predictions
+- Exporting annotations for use in other machine learning projects
+- Fine-tuning detection results before further processing

 ## Requirements